-Handel Sheet Music
+Handel Sheet Music and Biography

 George Frideric Handel is regarded as one of the greatest composers of the late Baroque era.